Courses

 2. Apparent magnitude

-H. List the spectral classes of stars and the dominant color of each class.
+G. List the spectral classes of stars and the characteristic color and temperature of each class.

-K. Indicate the relation between a star’s lifetime and its location on the main sequence.
+J. Explain the relation between a star’s mass, its lifetime, and its location on the main sequence.

-L. Compare open clusters and globular clusters of stars.
+K. Compare and contrast open clusters versus globular clusters of stars.

-O. Distinguish between evolutionary outcomes of high mass stars and low mass stars.
+N. Distinguish between evolutionary outcomes of high-mass stars and low-mass stars.

-P. Describe the composition of a white dwarf, a neutron star and a black hole.
+O. Describe the features and dynamics of a white dwarf, a neutron star and a black hole.

 VI.
 Galaxies and Beyond